 Basic Musicianship is a 45 minute class taught Monday-Thursday at 4:30 and 5:30 pm and Saturday mornings at 9, 10, and 11 am.
 It is one semester long.

 New students enrolling in W.O.
 Smith may test out of Basic Musicianship and enter directly into private lessons by taking a proficiency test available in person at the front desk of the school.

 ContempoKids is offered in collaboration with Nashville's contemporary music ensembleIntersection.

 This class will focus on encouraging and guiding students to compose and create original works.
 The goal is to get students writing and developing their unique musical voice.
 While rooted in Western classical music, this class will explore other styles and musical expressions, notation, and other methods of creation, tools, and technology.
 At the end of the class, students will have a deeper understanding of musical components, intention, and communication.
 Students will have access to visiting composers and musicians from Intersection.

 Students of varying levels and ages are welcome.
 Commitment to the entire session is necessary for participation.

-ContempoKids is a ten-week long class held on Wednesdays from 4:30-5:15
+ContempoKids is a twelve-week long class held on Wednesdays from 4:30-5:15